RebelGuy/chat-mate/readme.md

 - `Thunder Client` (there are some old API tests, but they are probably broken)

 ## CI and deployment
-Github Actions is used for automatically building and deploying the Server/Studio projects when pushed.
+Github Actions are used for automatically building and deploying the Server/Studio projects when pushed.

 Pushing to any branch will trigger the build process.
 Pushing to `master` (production) or `develop` (sandbox) will also trigger automatic deployment to the respective environment, unless the string `--skip-deploy` is contained in the commit message.